Headon cum Upton: Landscape

 Predominantly, many of the parish residents are clustered around the villages.
 Outside of these is a scattering of farms, farmhouses and cottages amongst a wider rural setting.
 Some small wooded areas exist, mainly to the north of the villages.

 The parish is low-lying.
 The land height is lowest in the south east corner of the parish, at around 20 m.
 The highest points are Lodge Field Clump and Mill Hill both at 70 m in the north and east of the parish respectively, these providing clear views of the Trent Valley and the wider region.
 The villages all lay within the 30-35 m range, with the church and village hall on a small peak within Headon.

 The North Beck stream forms much of the north eastern edge of the parish.

 Governance and demographics

 Headon, Upton and Nether Headon/Ladywell Rise form discrete settlements.

 However, together these are within Headon cum Upton parish for administrative identity.

-For population purposes the parish is reported alongside Stokeham parish for a total of 253 residents.
+For population purposes the parish reports a total of 192 residents in the 2021 census.

-These are managed at the first level of public administration by the combined Headon, Grove & Stokeham Parish Council, for wider area neighbourhood purposes it is abbreviated to HUGS.
+It is managed at the first level of public administration by the combined Headon, Grove & Stokeham Parish Council, for wider area neighbourhood purposes it is abbreviated to HUGS.

 At district level, this is managed by Bassetlaw District Council.

 Nottinghamshire County Council governs the wider area, managing the highest level of local services.